TomSmeets/quest-for-nothing/doc/programming.md

     // Temporary memory for the current frame mem_arena mem_frame;
-    // memory stored for TWO frames, so you can duble buffer mem_arena mem_prev_frame;
+    // memory stored for TWO frames, so you can double buffer mem_arena mem_prev_frame;

-    // "Global" data stored for ecach module
+    // "Global" data stored for each module
     // can store cached data, debug data, and whatever ctx_module mods[64];
 };